Krazy Ivan

-Krazy Ivan is a mecha first-person shooter released for PC, Sega Saturn and PlayStation in 1996 by Psygnosis.
+Krazy Ivan is a 1996 first-person shooter video game published by Psygnosis for Windows, Sega Saturn, and PlayStation.
 The player takes the role of Ivan Popovich, a Russian soldier controlling a giant mechanical suit, defending the Earth from robotic aliens.
-The game consists of five zones: Russia, Saudi Arabia, France, USA and Japan.
+The game consists of five zones: Russia, Saudi Arabia, France, the United States and Japan.
 The game has an interface at the end of each zone allowing the player to spend the game's form of experience points (power cores) on upgrades and weapons.

-The game uses full motion video for its intro movie and a cut-scene between each level.
-The in-game soundtrack was written and produced by Mike Clarke and Tim Wright.
+The game uses full-motion video for its intro movie and a cutscene between each level.
+The soundtrack was written and produced by Mike Clarke and Tim Wright.

 Development

-The live action cutscenes were all filmed using the blue screen technique.
+The live-action cutscenes were all filmed using the blue screen technique.

 Release

 Despite being demonstrated at a Sega of America games exhibition in 1996 and reviewed in the major North American gaming magazines of the time, the Saturn version of Krazy Ivan was never released in North America.
 The North American reviews for the Saturn version ranged from middling to outright negative.
 THQ planned to release the Sega Saturn version of the game in the US, but later withdrew support for the system due to its dwindling presence in the market.